top of page

 When we start training a neural network, the model begins with a "best guess."
 It assigns a numerical Weight to every feature.
 Think of a weight as the Importance Score or Sensitivity of a specific piece of data.

-In the Forward Pass, the model takes a customer’s data and multiplies each piece of information by its assigned weight.
+In the Forward Pass, the model takes a customer’s data and multiplies each feature by its assigned weight.

-For example, if the model thinks "Past Delinquencies" is a huge red flag, it will assign that feature a very high weight.
+• For example, if the model thinks "Past Delinquencies" is a huge red flag, it will assign that feature a high weight.

-If it thinks "Favorite Color" is irrelevant, it assigns a weight of zero.
+• If it thinks "Favorite Color" is almost irrelevant, it assigns a low weight.

 2. The Loss Function (The Scorecard)